 A parent may elect to satisfy this mandate by having these services performed by the family physician.
 If you elect to do so, please contact the school nurse to obtain the appropriate forms which must be completed by your physician.
-These forms are given to parents at Kindergarten registration, given to students and/or mailed to those students of appropriate grade level.
+These forms are available online or at the Grandview office for parents registering their child for kindergarten.
 Parents will be given notification, via their children, as to the approximate dates of all mandated screenings, medical and dental examinations.